Equal opportunities policy statement

-Our equality and diversity policy has been developed to ensure that members and staff are fully aware of our commitment to provide equality of opportunity in all of our functions and support the diversity of our members.
-We will monitor the implementation and application of our equality and diversity policy and ensure that it reflects and meets the requirements of the increasingly diverse membership which we seek to serve.
+Our equality and inclusion policy has been developed to ensure that members and staff are fully aware of our commitment to provide equality of opportunity in all of our functions and support the diversity of our members.
+We will monitor the implementation and application of our equality and inclusion policy and ensure that it reflects and meets the requirements of the increasingly diverse membership which we seek to serve.

 We continually monitor legislation and good practice relating to equal opportunities, anti-discrimination, equality and diversity and periodically updates our resources for members to reflect current knowledge.

 Our work on equality and inclusion is coordinated by the Equality and Inclusion unit.
 It works to promote equality of opportunity for the medical workforce, and break down barriers to career progression.

 - look at ways to enhance the accessibility of our information and services

 - further develop our resources which provide information on managing equality and inclusion to our members